- Auto/Toy Loans

 Why you need to make a budget today

-So if you find yourself struggling, know that you’re not alone.
+So if you find yourself struggling, you’re not alone.
 What people often don’t realize is the impact financial struggle can have on your mental and physical health.

 What does the financial struggle look like?